Kerstin Andreae

-Education
+Early life and education

+Andreae was born on 21 October 1968 in Schramberg, Baden-Württemberg.

-After graduating from high school in 1988, Andreae studied political science and economics at the University of Freiburg.
+After graduating from high school in 1988, she studied political science and economics at the University of Freiburg.
 In 1998 she worked as press secretary and campaign manager to Wilfried Telkämper, then a Member of the European Parliament.

 Political career

-From 1999 to 2002 Andreae was a member of the city council in Freiburg im Breisgau.
+From 1999 to 2002, Andreae was a member of the city council in Freiburg im Breisgau.

 In 2002, Andreae was first elected into the German Bundestag.
 Between 2005 and 2007, she served as the Green parliamentary groups’ coordinator in the Finance Committee.
 From March 2007 to March 2012 she was the groups’ spokesperson for economic affairs and coordinator in the Committee on Economic Affairs and Technology.
 In 2012, she succeeded Fritz Kuhn as the group's deputy chairperson, at the time led by co-chairs Renate Künast and Jürgen Trittin.

 After the 2013 federal elections, Andreae — who is considered a centrist in her party — unsuccessfully tried to become the chairwoman of the Green's parliamentary group.
 Commentators regarded her loss against Katrin Göring-Eckardt as a sign that Green lawmakers rejected a chance to reach out to Angela Merkel’s CDU as a possible coalition partner.
 In 2019, she set up the group’s business advisory board, a gathering of around 50 corporate leaders from different sectors.

 In 2019, Andreae was appointed as managing director of the German Association of Energy and Water Industries (BDEW).